mxlllmr/Delfi-PQ_integration_testing/README.md

 tests the intergration of the Delfi-PQ system

 ## Repository overview
-Besides this README file, the repository includes following files:
+Besides this README file, the repository includes the following files:
 - **arduino_feedback.ino**:
 - **client_LED.py**:
 - **client_ADB.py**: